mihairinzis/MMM-wiki/README.md

 | `updateInterval` | How often do the articles change?
 (Milliseconds) **Default value:** `30000`.
 | `language` | The language of the articles. **Default value:** `en`.
 | `characterLimit` | The maximum number of characters that will be displayed. **Default value:** `500`.
+| `category`       | If category is set to "DidYouKnow" then the module will show random 'did you know?' items from Wikipedia.
+Otherwise it will show random articles.
+Currently `did you know?` only works for the English language. **Default value:** `undefined`.
 | `badTitles` | Articles with the given keywords in the title will be omitted. **Default value:** [`Graphical`, `timeline`, `List`].
 | `badContents` | Articles with the given keywords in the content will be omitted. **Default value:** [`This article`, `See also`, `redirects here`, `The following outline`, `may refer to`].